liyanage/xcode-text-macros/README.md

 About Xcode’s Text Macros in General
 ====================================

-My guess is that they are underutilized by Xcode users.
-They certainly aren’t very discoverable where they are in the Edit menu, with no keyboard shortcuts assigned by default.
+My guess is that text macros are not well known to many Xcode users.
+They aren’t easy to find where they are, deep down in submenus of the Edit menu, with no default keyboard shortcuts.
 I know I didn’t use them a lot, I used [Objective Development](http://www.obdev.at)’s [Completion Dictionary](http://www.obdev.at/products/completion-dictionary/index.html) instead.
 Personally, I would give the macros their own toplevel menu bar item in Xcode, with a nice space-saving icon like the one [BBEdit](http://www.barebones.com/products/bbedit/) uses for its clippings.

-But Xcode’s macros are very powerful.
-The first step to harnessing that power for your daily coding is to start using what’s already there:
+Xcode’s macro system is very powerful.
+The first step to harnessing that power for your daily coding is to start using what’s already there, the built-in macros:

-* Assigning keyboard shortcuts to the most often used macros is *highly* recommended, especially to get one of the coolest text macro features, cycle lists.
+* Assigning keyboard shortcuts to the most often used ones is *highly* recommended, especially to get one of the coolest macro features, cycle lists.
 Cycle lists link together related macros and let you quickly flip through them by repeatedly pressing the shortcut.
-This is very useful for different variants of `if ()` statements, for example.
-  Until recently I didn’t even know about cycle lists.
+This is very useful for variants of similar constructs such as `if ()` statements or method definitions, for example.
+Until recently I didn’t know about cycle lists.
 The cheat sheet shows you which macros are part of a cycle list.
 * Another great feature that’s easier to use with keyboard shortcuts is the ability of some macros to wrap selected text.
 Again this is useful for block statements such as `if ()`, especially in combination with the previous